amansingh456/Instagram-clone/README.md

 # Instagram Clone

 This is a clone of Instagram.
-I have tried to achieve some functionality using JavaScipt, HTML and CSS.
+I have implemented some functionalities like add post, edit post and delete post to give a good touch to a user.
+Please have a look in this repo..

 ## To run App -
 run this command